Asasinxd/MP_ShapesProject/README.md

 * [Setup](#setup)

 ## General info
 Topic no. 1 drawing shapes.
 It's a university assigment for programing methods.
-More info about project in project.pdf

 ## Technologies
 Project is created with:
 * Python 3.11
+* matplotlib 3.7.1
+* numpy 1.24.3

 ## Setup